Komail-Prog/Bootcamp.week2-data-work/README.md

 source .venv/bin/activate

-2. How to Run
+How to Run
 Run the ETL Pipeline (Master Switch)

-This command extracts raw CSV data, transforms and validates it, and writes all processed datasets and metadata.

-Run the command from inside the scripts/ directory:

-cd scripts
-uv run run_etl.py
+This is the single command to process all data.
+It reads from data/raw/, cleans and validates the data, and writes outputs to data/processed/.

+python scripts/run_etl.py

 Run the EDA Notebook